DougBurke/hvega/hvega/README.md

 [Vega View](https://hackage.haskell.org/package/vega-view) and
 [Vega-Desktop](https://github.com/vega/vega-desktop).

-It is based on an early version (2.2.1) of the
-[Elm Vega library](http://package.elm-lang.org/packages/gicentre/elm-vega/2.2.1/VegaLite),
-which is released under a BSD3 license by Jo Wood of the giCentre at the City University of London.
+It started off being a copy on an early version (2.2.1) of the [Elm Vega library](http://package.elm-lang.org/packages/gicentre/elm-vega/2.2.1/VegaLite), which is released under a BSD3 license by Jo Wood of the giCentre at the City University of London.